all you need to know

-We’re following the current official advice from the Ministry of Health: there’s a heightened risk the disease is not contained, and New Zealand’s moving to Level 4 alert status.
+We’re following the current official advice from the Ministry of Health: with continued vigilance the chance of widespread community outbreak is expected to remain low.

 We’ve reviewed our business continuity plans, and work continues to ensure our people are safe and we keep our business operating.
 Our teams are now working from home and observing social distancing and self-isolation protocols.

 It’s a fast-evolving situation and things can change quickly.
 Check back here regularly for updates on our response and any impacts on you and your policy.